mapmeld/scraping-by-in-nodejs/README.md

 $("table.wikitable td")
 ```

+Go to Wikipedia, open the browser, and start testing this yourself.

-You could then get the text of each using several jQuery functions, but let's write a for loop for now that we could test in the browser on Wikipedia itself:
+There are several jQuery functions you could use to iterate, but to avoid losing anyone, let's write a for loop for now:

 ```javascript
 var leaders = $("table.wikitable td");